-If a Second Tear Review candidate does not pass the review by a majority vote of the Second Year review Committee, he or she may request an appeal of the decision to the Director of Graduate Studies.
-The basis for any appeal must be extenuating circumstances unknown to the committee at the time of the decision, or the belief that the decision not to advance the student was made in an arbitrary, capricious or prejudicial manner.
-Mere dissatisfaction at the outcome of the review does not itself constitute legitimate grounds for a formal appeal.
+If a Second Year Review candidate does not pass the review by a majority vote of the Second Year Review Committee, he or she may request an appeal of the decision to the Director of Graduate Studies.
+The basis for any appeal must be extenuating circumstances unknown to the

-Any request for an appeal must be submitted in writing to the Director of Gradate Studies within 10 working days of the notice of the Second Year Review Committee's decision.
+Any request for an appeal must be submitted in writing to the Director of Graduate Studies within 10 working days of the notice of the Second Year Review Committee's decision.
 A letter sent by email with a hard copy to follow is an acceptable method of requesting an appeal.
 If a request for an appeal hearing, complete with reasons for the appeal, is not received within the timeframe described above, the Second Year Review Committee is not obligated to consider the appeal and the initial decision holds.